Roderic O'Gorman: Photo with Peter Tatchell

+2020 to present

 In July 2020, O'Gorman announced his intention to make it easier for those under the age of 16 to legally change their gender with their parent's consent.
 That same month he also announced a "root and branch" review of the "fragmented" child care sector, with the intention that after 10 months a new agency would be created that could pull together and co-ordinate the many different committees and national bodies already tasked with oversight of Irish childcare as well as cutting through red tape.
 He also pledged to increase financial support for parents who choose to look after their children themselves rather than using childcare services.

-In February 2021 O'Gorman oversaw the publishing of a white paper outlining the government's plan to abolish Direct Provision and replace it with a new system to be fully implemented by the end of 2024.
+In February 2021 O'Gorman oversaw the publishing of a white paper outlining the government's plan to abolish direct provision and replace it with a new system to be fully implemented by the end of 2024.
 Under the new system, those claiming asylum in Ireland will initially be housed in one of six state-owned Reception and Integration Centres with own-door or own-room accommodation.
 After 4 months, applicants will be housed in the community.
 Writing in the paper, O'Gorman stated "Each county will be asked to accommodate applicants for International Protection so that the International Protection accommodation process becomes a standard feature of Irish cities and towns and to ensure that applicants do not become ghettoised in any one area".

 In March 2021 O'Gorman extended paid parental leave from two weeks to five weeks, as well as allowing parental leave to be taken at any time in the first two years after the birth of a child.
-O'Gorman said "Supporting working parents to achieve a better work-life balance is something I and my Government colleagues are committed to, so I am delighted that parents can now take up parent’s leave and parent’s benefit."
+O'Gorman said "Supporting working parents to achieve a better work-life balance is something I and my Government colleagues are committed to, so I am delighted that parents can now take up parent's leave and parent's benefit."